jakobringler/blog/content/notes/ML Sketching.md

 In that case 64 components were enough, because there was a lot of overlap in the input data.
 Even 32 looked fine, when testing, which is a crazy compression compared to the 10k input images.

-A really cool side effect of PCAing your images is that you can really visualize what each component looks like:
+A really cool side effect of PCAing our images is that we can really visualize what each component looks like:

 ![[notes/images/pca_components.jpg]]